ArnaudRemi/dothatthing/readme.markdown

 #### 3. Load the unzip folder
 Always in Chrome extension manager, load the project folder you just unziped by clicking on "Load unpacked extension..." on the top left.

 Done!
-Do That Thing Will open with your new tabs.
+Do That Thing will open with your new tabs.

 > Note!
 If you already installed extensions that takes place in Chrome homepage, you might have a conflict.
 Better disable all these extensions while using DTT.